urbit/urbit.org-reloaded/content/understanding-urbit/urbitos1-osn.md

 Think of a module like a particular way of communicating.
 Usually, groups have a few different ways they want to communicate.
 Urbit makes this simple and straightforward.
 With one group, you may decide to chat and share photos.
 Another might share annotated research, watch the markets, and manage payments on a blockchain.

-Bringing together a group and customizing the modules it shares is easy.
-Building a new module is pretty straightforward, no more difficult than building an iOS app — although you do have to learn about the Urbit stack.
+Creating a group and customizing the modules it shares is easy.
+Building a new module is pretty straightforward as well, no more difficult than building an iOS app — although you do have to learn about the Urbit stack.

 ![](https://media.urbit.org/site/understanding-urbit/your-last-computer/your-last-computer-waves%402x.png)

 We think this basic metaphor can scale, over time, to be useful in many different contexts.

 For example, parents might give their young children an Urbit that’s locked, at first, to only two groups: family and friends from school.
 It might also be limited to one module: chat.

 A broader group of siblings, parents and grandparents might create a group with a few more modules to share photos, chat and coordinate events.